Hypnotherapy and Hypnosis

 As a result she understood why she often had such a low opinion of herself, low self-esteem in the jargon, and knew she no longer had to hold that belief about herself - that she could be in control of her life now in a way that the 3 year old wasn't.
 Her life changed dramatically and the nail-biting just disappeared never to return.
 Six weeks later she treated herself to a manicure at a beauty therapist in celebration.

-To give an insight into the difference between the two therapy techniques some people use the metaphor of a cracked wall: Suggestion Therapy merely 'papers over the cracks', whereas Analytical Therapy checks to see why the wall cracked in the first place to help the 'householder' put it right - sort the foundations out and stop it cracking again.
+To give an insight into the difference between the two therapy techniques sometimes people use the metaphor of a cracked wall: Suggestion Therapy merely 'papers over the cracks', whereas Analytical Therapy checks to see why the wall cracked in the first place to help the 'householder' put it right - sort the foundations out and stop it cracking again.

 "Sticks and stones may break my bones but words will never hurt me." - An old saying but it is NOT TRUE.